-When you’re playing the ukulele, it’s strumming that creates the beat of the music.
+When you’re playing the ukulele, your strumming creates the beat of the music.
 Strumming isn’t that easy to learn and many beginners struggle with it.
-One of the frustrations for newbies is how to determine their strumming speed.
+Maybe you are wondering how to find your strumming speed too!

 One of our customers asked the question below:

 About to give up.
 I have your books (three) and still don’t understand how you determine how fast you strum on a song when you want to sing along.
 It looks to me like if you change your strum speed you would change chords faster.
 If you do that you would have to sing faster.
 I know that’s not right.
 So how do you decide strum speed?